SBC Governing Documents

-The Southern Baptist Convention (SBC) has grown into a network of more than fifty thousand cooperating churches and congregations banded together to make an impact for God’s Kingdom.
-Though as many as two hundred could be counted as “mega-churches,” the vast majority of Southern Baptist churches run less than two hundred in weekly worship.
-No two Southern Baptist churches are alike; but there are certain commonalities that bind Southern Baptists together, regardless of race, ethnicity, socio-economic status, language, size, or locale.
-What we offer here is an overview to help tell the story of what God is doing in and through the people called Southern Baptists.
+The Southern Baptist Convention (SBC) is a body of like-minded local churches cooperating together to reach the world with the Good News of Jesus Christ.
+There are currently more than than fifty thousand Southern Baptist cooperating churches and church-type missions.
+Though as many as two hundred could be counted as “mega-churches,” the vast majority run less than two hundred in weekly worship.
+No two churches are alike; but there are certain commonalities that bind Southern Baptists together, regardless of race, ethnicity, socio-economic status, language, size, or location.

 Southern Baptists are as varied and diverse as the cities, towns, neighborhoods, and rural communities where they live.
 Each Southern Baptist church is autonomous and unique; only when viewed together can one grasp the diversity that is the Southern Baptist Convention.
 Southern Baptist churches represent a broad range in . . .